-The first time I made this was a happy accident.
-I had intended to put melted butter, salt and pepper on the cut squash to roast.
-I had a major mental lapse and accidently put melted butter and turbinado sugar on the squash.
-Fortunately, I loved it and this is how I make it now.
+The first time I made this was a happy accident—I had intended to put melted butter, salt, and pepper on the cut squash for roasting, but I had a major mental lapse and accidentally put turbinado sugar on the squash instead.
+Fortunately, I loved it, and this is how I make it now.

 Sometimes I use brown sugar instead.
 I think the key is just to use a darker sugar, and then top it with loads of Parmesan.
-It’s a sweet/salty taste that I think is fantastic.
-I eat this by the bowlful come autumn.
+It’s the sweet/salty combination that I think is fantastic.
+I eat this by the bowlful come autumn. —checker

 WHO: Checker is a Food52er living in the nation’s capital.

 WHAT: A way to eat spaghetti squash and be thrilled about it.

 HOW: Roast the halved squash with melted butter and turbinado sugar in a hot oven until the skin starts to blister.
 Use a fork to separate its strands, top it with Parmesan cheese and eat it like spaghetti.

 WHY WE LOVE IT: When you think spaghetti squash do you think snoozefest?
 So did we, but that was before we tried this cheesy and sweet version.
 It's buttery, salty, and slightly sugary -- the perfect way to wake up this potentially bland winter squash. —The Editors